Maternal Health Support for Texas Mothers

 Every mother has the right to safe, accessible, and quality maternal healthcare regardless of race, age, socioeconomic status, insurance status, or location.

-Improving the quality of medical care for mothers before, during, and after pregnancy will reduce maternal deaths.
+Improving the affordability, access, and quality of medical care for mothers before, during, and after pregnancy will reduce maternal deaths.

 Our goal is to improve the